-- personal care like help in: walking; getting in and out of bed; bathing; eating (by spoon, gastostomy or tube); exercising; dressing - · homemaking services, like preparing meals or special diets - moving the patient - acting as a companion or sitter - · supervising the taking of medication that can usually be self-administered; or - treatment or services that anyone can perform with minimal training like recording temperature, pulse and respirations or administering and monitoring a feeding system.
+- personal care like help in: walking; getting in and out of bed; bathing; eating (by spoon, gastrostomy or tube); exercising; dressing - homemaking services, like preparing meals or special diets - moving the patient - acting as a companion or sitter - supervising the taking of medication that can usually be self-administered; or - treatment or services that anyone can perform with minimal training like recording temperature, pulse and respirations or administering and monitoring a feeding system.

-Custodial care that lasts for 90 days or more is sometimes called long term care.
-We determine what treatments or services are custodial care.
+We determine what treatments or services is custodial care.